Buyer Database · Buyer / Distributor · Updated

 Current mandate

-Crave is currently operating as one of the few SVoD platforms reportedly turning a profit, and is on track to break its own streaming record, according to recent coverage.
-The platform's most visible recent landmark is a multi-year content pact with Jared Keeso and New Metric Media targeting approximately 49 episodes of Letterkenny spin-offs, including Shoresy, at a loose target of around 18 episodes per year.
-The arrangement is structured deliberately to avoid exclusivity, allowing Keeso to work with other platforms while keeping Crave as his primary home.
-Bell Media has also struck a co-production deal with Fox to develop shows for both Fox in the U.S. and Bell platforms CTV and Crave in Canada, with Fox Entertainment Global handling international sales.
+Crave is currently operating from a position of unusual strength for a Canadian streamer, described as "a rare example of an SVoD turning a profit" and reportedly on track to break its own streaming record.
+Its most visible recent landmark is a multi-year content deal with Jared Keeso and New Metric Media targeting approximately 49 episodes of Letterkenny spin-offs, including Shoresy, at a loose pace of around 18 episodes per year.
+Executives have been explicit that the arrangement is not an exclusive Hollywood-style lock-in, calling it "probably the only deal that has ever been done like this in Canada."
+A separate October deal with Fox pairs Crave and CTV with Fox Entertainment Global for shows distributed across both U.S. and Canadian platforms, with FEG handling international sales.

 Signature peaks

-- 100+ Canadian Production Partners — Different Canadian production companies across Bell Media's English and French business
+- 100+ companies Production Partners — Canadian production companies active across Bell Media's English and French slate

 Mandate dimensions